-You remember way back, maybe 10 years ago, when your cell phone pretty much just made phone calls?
-Back before the smartphone existed?
+You remember way back, maybe 15 years ago, when your cell phone pretty much just made phone calls?
+Back before the smartphone existed ?

-These days, cell phones are much smaller and much more convenient.
+These days, cell phones are pocket-sized workhorses.
 They do everything other than wash your laundry and put gas in your car—and they’ll probably figure out how to do that soon.

 But all that cool technology comes with a price.
-And just because you can afford the monthly bill doesn’t mean that you can’t look for ways to cut costs and save money.
+Just because you can afford the monthly bill, though, doesn’t mean you can’t save money.

 Local experts you can trust.Find an ELP